|

 and selective, myth ensures that its lessons remain adaptable and

-perpetually awaiting those ready to decode it.
+disguised, and perpetually awaiting those ready to decode it.
 Addendum Heard

 on the Grapevine that a figure called Finn appeared one grey February dawn in Roundwood, 2025 — as if stepped